Do you offer consults on websites that already exist?

-I've been known to do senior photos and engagement sessions, but for the most part, what I'm best at is business photography.
+I've been known to do senior photos and engagement sessions, but for the most part, what I'm best at is business and lifestyle photography.
 If you have your heart set on having me to a non-business project, feel free to inquire.

 Will you post images on my social media for me if I get your social photography subscription?

 Posting images is not included in the cost of the subscription.
 A lot goes into social strategy, and it would not be feasible for me to do the social posting for every business that signs up for a social photography subscription.
 If you are interested in improving your social strategy, subscribe to my blog, where I do write about marketing, in addition to other business topics.
 In some cases, I am willing to assist with social posting for a predetermined period for an additional fee.
 Inquire if this interests you.

 I'm a Maine-based photographer, in the Portsmouth/Kittery area.
 I am willing to drive to most places in New England, but special arrangements would have to be made for me to do work elsewhere.
 Don't let that deter you from inquiring!
 I've done travel for special occasions, such as going on tour with a musician for a couple months and being on-location for the development of a space for a business.
 I'm happy to travel if it's worthwhile for both of us.